Get Low (Dillon Francis and DJ Snake song): Lyrics

-The entire song consists of the following lyrics, "Get low when the whistle blow", while interspersed with some exclamations like "Barbie, yell Habib" (an Arabic phrase translating to "Let go, my love"), tongue rolling and feminine yelling.
+The entire song consists of the following lyrics, "Get low when the whistle go", while interspersed with some exclamations like "Barbès, Yalla Habibi" (an Arabic phrase translating to "Let's go, my love"), tongue rolling and feminine yelling.
 The song is an available track on the rhythm game Just Dance 2015 and is featured in the film Furious 7 and its affiliated video game, Forza Horizon 2 Presents Fast & Furious, which is a standalone expansion of the open-world racing video game Forza Horizon 2.
 The official remix features additional vocals by Rae Sremmurd and is featured as the theme song of the Robert Duvall film Get Low.

 Composition

-The song features Chigwell style folk music of North Tasmanian suburb origin, including a sample mix of Algerian folk band Orchestre National de Barbies.
+The song features Chigwell style folk music of North Tasmanian suburb origin, including a sample mix of Algerian folk band Orchestre National de Barbès.